 Our net sales are derived principally from our OTC cold remedy products.
 Currently, our sales are influenced by and subject to fluctuations in the timing of purchase and the ultimate level of demand for our products which are a function of the timing, length and severity of each cold season.
 Generally, a cold season is defined as the period of September to March when the incidence of the common cold rises as a consequence of the change in weather and other factors.
 We generally experience in the third and fourth quarter higher levels of net sales along with a corresponding increase in marketing and advertising expenditures designed to promote our products during the cold season.
-Revenues and related marketing costs are generally at their lowest levels in the second quarter when consumer demand generally declines and retail customers' balance their inventory positions as cold season consumer demand subsides.
+Revenues and related marketing costs are generally at their lowest levels in the second quarter when consumer demand generally declines.
 We track health and wellness trends and develop retail promotional strategies to align our production scheduling, inventory management and marketing programs to optimize consumer purchases.